steven-liou/tailslideReadmeDraft/SDK_README.md

 #### `emitFailure()`

-Records a failure operation to the Redis cache, with key `flagId:success` and value of current timestamp
+Records a failure operation to the Redis Timeseries database, with key `flagId:success` and value of current timestamp

 **Parameters:**